organic-waste/EduLens/docs/README.en.md

 #### Annotation Tools

 - **Freehand drawing** - Choose "Doodle," pick colors and brush size, draw freely, or switch to straight lines, eraser, and clear-all
-- **Boxed notes** - Select "Box Annotation," drag a rectangle, and type the note; hover to preview the full text
+- **Boxed notes** - Select "Box Annotation," drag a rectangle, and double-click to type the note; hover to preview the full text
 - **Pinned images** - Upload local images, drag to reposition, resize, or rotate; lock them in place or let them scroll

 #### Screenshot Tools